 Who may be eligible?

 Students with disabilities that impact the ability to participate academically in general education, may be eligible for ACCESS services.
-Examples of qualifying disabilities may include but are not limited to: mobility, visual, hearing, speech, psychological, learning and developmental disabilities as well as other health impairments.
+Examples of qualifying disabilities may include but are not limited to: mobility, visual, hearing, speech, psychological, learning and developmental and intellectual disabilities as well as other health impairments.
 Students with verification of temporary disabilities may also be eligible for services.

 Services